 Derive.
 To derive a result or conclusion is to show, using logic and mathematics, how a conclusion follows logically from certain assumed facts and principles.
 See: logic

-Dimensions.
-The fundamental measurables of a unit system in physics—those that are defined through operational definitions.
+Dimensions (1).
+The fundamental (or basic) measurables of a unit system in physics—those that are defined through operational definitions.
 All other measurable quantities in physics are defined through mathematical relations to the fundamental quantities.
 Therefore any physical measurable may be expressed as a mathematical combination of the dimensions.
 See: operational definitions.

 Empirical law.
-A law strictly based on experimental data, describing the relations in that data.
-A law generally describes a very specific and limited phenomenon, and does not have the broader scope of a theory.
+A law strictly based on experimental data, describing the relations within that data.
+A law generally describes a very specific and limited phenomenon, and does not necessarily have the broader scope of a theory.

 Electricity.
 This word names a branch or subdivision of physics, just as other subdivisions are named ‘mechanics’, ‘thermodynamics’, ‘optics’, etc.

 Misuse example: "The earth's auroras—the northern and southern lights—illustrate how energy from the sun travels to our planet." —Science News, 149, June 1, 1996.
-This sentence blurs understanding of the process by which energetic charged particles from the sun interact with the earth's magnetic field and our atmosphere, raisisng atoms to higher energy levels, which then emit the light seen in auroras.The statement "Energy is a property of a body" needs clarification.
+This sentence blurs understanding of the process by which energetic charged particles from the sun travel to earth and interact with the earth's magnetic field and our atmosphere, raising atoms to higher energy levels, which then emit the light seen in auroras.The statement "Energy is a property of a body" needs clarification.
 As with many things in physics, the size of the energy depends on the coordinate system.
 A body moving with velocity V in one coordinate system has kinetic energy ½mV2.
-The same body has zero kinetic energy in a coordinate system moving along with it at velocity V. Since no inertial coordinate system can be considered "special" or "absolute", we shouldn't say "The kinetic energy of the body is ..." but should say "The kinetic energy of the body moving in this reference frame is ..."
+The same body has zero kinetic energy in a coordinate system moving along with it at velocity V. Since no inertial coordinate system can be considered "special" or "absolute", we shouldn't say, "The kinetic energy of the body is ..." but should say, "The kinetic energy of the body moving in this reference frame is ..."

 Note for advanced students: Even though velocity is a vector, energy is a scalar quantity because V2 = V2 = V•V is a scalar.
 (That's why the "dot product" is called a scalar product, for the result is a scalar quantity.)
 Therefore it is acceptable to write ½mV2 as ½mV2 and read it "one half the mass times the square of the speed".